backtrue/chatbutton/wp-plugin/README.md

-# ToldYou Button – WordPress Plugin (P1.W MVP)
+# ToldYouButton – WordPress Plugin (P1.W MVP)

-This folder contains the minimal WordPress plugin that bridges a ToldYou Button **Config ID** into any WordPress site by injecting the hosted `widget.js` script at the footer.
+This folder contains the minimal WordPress plugin that bridges a ToldYouButton **Config ID** into any WordPress site by injecting the hosted `widget.js` script at the footer.

 ## Files